-Has Krokodil, the Flesh-Eating Street Drug, Made Its Way to the UK?
+Has Krokodil, the Flesh-Eating Russian Street Drug, Made Its Way to the UK?

 People in Siberia shooting up krokodil, taken from the VICE film Krokodil Tears.
 Photo by Stuart Griffiths.

 You remember when we first alerted you to the joys of krokodil, right?
-In case you’d forgotten, it’s a drug from Russia that is just like heroin, except that it eats your flesh alive because it’s made of painkillers cut with things like petrol and sulphur.
-Like sisa in Greece, krokodil is one of a new breed of drugs to hit the poverty-stricken streets of Europe, and it seems to be spreading beyond Russia.
-Back in April, we found krokodil users while we were following a trio of teenage exorcists around Ukraine, and last week it was reported that it was being used in Arizona, US.
-Closer to home, Dr Allan Harris, a specialist in treating the homeless and addicted, has reported that "there are plenty of warning signs" that krokodil is being used where his drug clinic is in Gloucester.
-In an article he wrote for the Independent, he also mentioned that he'd treated one man who he believed had injected krokodil.
+In case you’d forgotten, it’s a drug from Russia that is just like heroin, except that it eats your flesh alive (NSFW link) because it’s made of painkillers cut with things like gasoline and sulfur.
+In other words, it’s probably the worst drug in the world.
+Well, unfortunately, it seems to be spreading.
+It made headlines last week when reports came through that it was being used in Arizona.
+And in the UK, Dr. Allan Harris, a specialist in treating drug addicts and the homeless, has reported that "there are plenty of warning signs" that krokodil is being used in Gloucester, where his drug clinic is.
+In an article he wrote for the Independent, he also mentioned that he'd treated a man in his early 30s who he believed had injected krokodil.

-I called him to discuss his findings.
-We tried to negotiate whether to call the drug “krokodil” (from the Russian) or to Anglicise it now that it had made its way over from the mainland and start referring to it as “crocodile”.
-(I've used the former here, but Dr Harris was pretty adamant about using the latter.)
+I called Dr. Harris to discuss his findings.
+We tried to negotiate whether to call the drug “krokodil” (from the Russian) or to Anglicize it now that it had made its way over from the mainland and start referring to it as “crocodile.”
+(I've used the former here, but Dr. Harris was pretty adamant about using the latter.)
 More importantly, it was an illuminating insight into the UK’s depressing cutting-drugs-with-things-that-are-even-worse-for-you-than-drugs scene.

-VICE: Hi Alan.
-So is it just the one case of krokodil that you found?
+VICE: So is it just the one case of krokodil that you found?

 So how did they treat it?

 They put a free skin graft over the top, which all healed OK but it was horrendous.
 The muscles never grew back because they were completely gangrenous.
-Looking back, it didn’t fit at all with citric acid because that’s an irritant but no worse, really, than a slight infection.
+Looking back, it didn’t fit at all with citric acid because that’s an irritant but no worse than a slight infection.
 This was actually very, very disproportionate.
-From one small injection he took out the area of about 12cm by 8cm of tissue, and quite deep as well – skin down to bone.
+From one small injection he took out the area of about 12 by eight centimeters of tissue, and quite deep as well—skin down to bone.

 What’s this about citric acid?